johnzastrow/johnzastrow.github.io/_posts/2023-02-04-linear-references-in-postgis.md

 #### Intro

 [![Example](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/linref1.jpg)](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/linref1.jpg)
 *Figure 1.
 The real data* as shown in QGIS.
-Observations (*obs*) are point GPS collected by crews (exaggerated error included) these have sizes recorded from the field.
+Observations (*obs*) are point GPS collected by crews (exaggerated error included) these have sizes recorded from the field [pink highlighted attribute labels].
 The process below snaps the observations to the nearest point along the trail line to eventually create *event_points* along with some ancillary attributes for fun.
-Event_points and their associated measures are then converted to linear *segments* that are referenced to the trail line and are sized according to the size recorded in the field with the *event_point* at the center of each segment.
+Event_points and their associated measures [light blue highlighted attribute labels] are then converted to linear *segments* that are referenced to the trail line and are sized according to the size recorded in the field with the *event_point* at the center of each segment.
 Other attributes are calculated and shown to demonstrate the concepts, but are not likely useful otherwise.
 The vertices are simply point coordinates from the line geometry - ignore them.
 GIS and PostGIS are like chocolate and peanut butter - you never eat one without the other.

-{: .box-note}

-I've used this approach several times with years between and each time I have to develop it from memory.
-So I'm going to put it here for future use and revision.
-Hopefully it helps you too.

 {: .box-note}
 <b>What is linear referencing or linear referencing systems (LRS): </b>